chiffa/BioFlow/dev_log.rst

 Structure-required refactoring:
 -------------------------------

+-  In the random reference generator, reformat so that different types of queries are matched with the same types of queries.
+This is required in order to provide support for statistics on multiple query types calls.

 -  separate the envelopes for the GO and Reactome graphs retrieval from the envelope used to recover and compute over the graph.